SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.3.1 Proportion of population reporting having personally felt discriminated against or harassed within the previous 12 months on the basis of a ground of discrimination prohibited under international human rights law

-This target is interpreted to cover research about
+This target is interpreted to cover research about eliminating legislation and other practices that increase inequality.

 ```py
 TS=